Facts of Benito Juárez, Tlaxcala

 Of the women who make up the population, 2931 are 5 years or older.

-The male population of Benito Juárez aged 5 and over is 2658 individuals.
+The number of males aged 5 and over in the population is 2658.

-In the population, the number of men over 12 years old is 2234.
+The number of men in the population who are 12 years old or older is 2234.

 The number of women over 15 years old is 2299.